Follow along with the video below to see how to install our site as a web app on your home screen.

 And it has nothing to do with the question of whether Petrino should have been fired except for the flawed argument that it was all about coaching ability...

 When you think that happens, you should point it out.
-And I'll change the narrative or deflect to another topic but under no circumstances will I ever admit I was wrong
+And I'll explain where I'm not.

 Anyway, when the most accomplished assistant on the staff, the defensive coordinator, secures only a position coach job at a low level G5 school, that should tell you all you need to know about your baseless argument.
 And you even seemed to understand this at one point, moving the goalposts on your own argument by saying that the status of the coaches could not truly be assessed until a couple of years later, at which point they would presumably have settled into their appropriate level.
 At best, you should let this one go and come back in a couple of years.